Gavin-OP/stat4012-group-project/README.md

 >    - cons: don't work well on volatile data
 > - machine learning models.
 >    - machine learning models have shown higher accuracy even for volatile data
-> - Our goal is to compare the prediction accuracy of two machine learning algorithms, Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM), and find the optimal model to conduct multivariate time series forecasting.
+> - Our goal is to compare the prediction accuracy of two machine learning algorithms, Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM), and find the optimal model to conduct multivariate time series forecasting mainly by Python.

 ## Design